CoFH/cofh.github.io/docs/thermal-expansion/energetic-infuser/index.md

 An energetic infuser can process the following items that do not hold [Redstone Flux](/docs/redstone-flux/) into different items.

-{% include recipe-table.html type='charger' recipes=page.recipe-list %}
+{% include recipe-table.html type='charger-te5' recipes=page.recipe-list %}